nodesource/nscm/README.md

 `--dot` to return the report in [Graphviz][] DOT format.
 Use `--production` to return only `dependencies` and not `devDependencies` and `--output` to save a file (*.json* or *.svg*) for generated report.

+If you want to filter the output you can use `--certified` to show only certified packages or `--failed` to show only packages that failed certification.

 [Graphviz]: http://www.graphviz.org/